 Focus on the Process

-The process is your team’s differentiator.
-If the employees are intrinsically motivated, then it will lead to superb results.
+Business process management is your team’s differentiator.
+If the employees are intrinsically motivated, then it will lead to superb results

 Establish Psychological Safety